Promoting British Values at Bowdon Church School

 Respecting ourselves, our surroundings and others (including the opinions of others) is a key value for us.
 It is promoted and encouraged in everything that we do at Bowdon Church School.
 These behaviours are modelled by staff, explained and demonstrated in assemblies and praised whenever possible.

 There is both formal and informal teaching to encourage anti-bullying attitudes.
-Cyber-bullying has been a recent focus and there is a heightened awareness of this issue, particularly amongst the older pupils.
+Cyber-bullying is an ongoing focus and there is a heightened awareness of this issue, particularly amongst the older pupils.

 Tolerance for different Faiths and Beliefs: